 Conduct and complete design processes for a mechanical engineering project in a team as well as documenting and presenting the processes in a professional manner.

-2103499 Mechanica al Engineering 3(0-6-3)
+2103499 Mechanical Engineering 3(0-6-3) Project

-Project

-Condition: Senior Standing or C onsent of

-Faculty

 Conduct and complete a mechanical engineering project in a team such that the processes comply with prescribed design processes as well as documenting and presenting the project in a professional manner.